 Either way, you don’t get what you’re paying for.

 First, make sure you only pay a bank account held by the supplier.
 As mentioned, the bank account beneficiary must match the company name listed on Alibaba.com.

 Second, get every single order quality checked before you wire the remaining balance payment.

 Alibaba is working hard (and often succeed) to track down fraudulent suppliers

 Alibaba.com is a B2B platform allowing Chinese suppliers and international buyers to meet.
 With millions of listed suppliers (including companies that claim to be a supplier, but are not), it’s impossible for Alibaba.com to monitor them all.

-Besides, in many cases things go wrong, even if the supplier has the best intentions.
+Besides, in many cases, things go wrong, even if the supplier has the best intentions.
 In fact, the importer is to blame more often than one might think.
 Many importers assume that if they only tell the supplier to offer products of “the best price and the best quality”, everything will be just fine.

-Rule number one: make sure that you can show that the supplier listed on Alibaba.com, is the perpetrator of the scam.
+Make sure that you can show that the supplier listed on Alibaba.com, is the perpetrator of the scam.
 If not, you got nothing on them – and if you don’t, Alibaba can’t act.
-Assuming that you did your homework and can tie down the supplier to the fraud, then you got a case that can be reported to Alibaba.com.
+Assuming that you did your homework and can connect the supplier to the fraud, then you got a case that can be reported to Alibaba.com.